simon-ritchie/apysc/docstring_markdowns/apysc/_display/fill_color_interface.md

 ### `_set_initial_fill_color_if_not_blank` method docstring

-Set initial fill color value if specified value is not blank string.<hr>
+Set the initial fill color if a specified value is not a blank string.<hr>

 **[Parameters]**